The Mid-South Safety Action Plan (SAP) is currently under development. Visit the SAP webpage for more information!

-Currently in the early stages of planning, the Mid-South Safety Action Plan will establish a goal of reduced traffic fatalities through actionable steps.
-Overseeing the creation and implementation of the plan is a multi-disciplinary committee of regional stakeholders committed to public roadway safety.
-While the public engagement plan will help better define goals and recommendations, the plan is guided by the Vision Zero principles of safer people, safer roads, safer vehicles, safer speeds, and post-crash care.
+Currently in the early stages of planning, the SAP will establish a goal of reduced traffic fatalities through actionable steps.
+Overseeing the creation and implementation of the plan is a multi-disciplinary working group committed to public roadway safety.
+While community engagement will help refine the SAP goals and recommendations, the plan will be guided by the Safe System principles of safer people, safer roads, safer vehicles, safer speeds, and post-crash care.

 The Infrastructure Investment and Jobs Act of 2021 established the federal Safe Streets and Roads for All (SS4A) grant program, which is a discretionary program providing funds for action plans and implementation projects to prevent deaths and serious injuries for all roadway users.
-The Mid-South Safety Action Plan will lay the foundation for future implementation grants to improve roadway Safety in the Mid-South.
+The SAP will lay the foundation for future implementation grants to improve roadway Safety in the Mid-South.
 The final plan document is expected to be completed in Spring/Summer 2023.

-In addition to the guiding vision, the plan will provide a safety analysis and recommendations to achieve our goal towards zero traffic fatalities with the following components:
+In addition to the guiding vision, the plan will include the following components:

 - Equity Analysis